 In some people, a specific event or an underlying condition, such as a thyroid disorder, may trigger atrial fibrillation.
 Treating the condition causing atrial fibrillation may help relieve your heart rhythm problems.
 If your symptoms are bothersome or if this is your first episode of atrial fibrillation, your doctor may attempt to reset the rhythm.

 Resetting your heart's rhythm

 Ideally, to treat atrial fibrillation, the heart rate and rhythm are reset to normal.
 To correct your condition, doctors may be able to reset your heart to its regular rhythm (sinus rhythm) using a procedure called cardioversion, depending on the underlying cause of atrial fibrillation and how long you've had it.
-Cardioversion can be done in two ways:
+Cardioversion can be conducted in two ways:

 - Electrical cardioversion.
 In this brief procedure, an electrical shock is delivered to your heart through paddles or patches placed on your chest.
 The shock stops your heart's electrical activity momentarily.
 When your heart begins again, the hope is that it resumes its normal rhythm.
 The procedure is performed during sedation, so you shouldn't feel the electric shock.

 Cardioversion with drugs.
 This form of cardioversion uses medications called anti-arrhythmics to help restore normal sinus rhythm.
 Depending on your heart condition, your doctor may recommend trying intravenous or oral medications to return your heart to normal rhythm.

 This is often done in the hospital with continuous monitoring of your heart rate.
 If your heart rhythm returns to normal, your doctor often will prescribe the same anti-arrhythmic medication or a similar one to try to prevent more spells of atrial fibrillation.